Sopaipilla: Chile

-From Chiloé Archipelago to the south, sopaipillas have rhomboid form.
+In the Chiloé Archipelago to the south, sopaipillas have a rhomboid form.
 They are a relevant ingredient in reitimientos, a traditional feast related to rendering fats after a pig slaughter.

 Peru

 In Peru, the name for this fried pastry is cachanga, and it may be either sweet or sour.
 Generally prepared during breakfast time, this traditional food of the Peruvian cuisine is prepared differently depending on the region, with one of the recipes involving the usage of cinnamon.
 The main difference between this form of sopaipilla and the other versions is that they are larger, thinner, and more rigid.

 United States

 Sopapillas in New Mexican cuisine are pillow-shaped fried pastry dough, distinct from Latin American variations.
 Similar to Native American frybread, they are typically served as a bread, and used to mop up sauces, scoop up tidbits, dab up flavors, or are shredded into stews.
 It has been called "the doughnut of the Southwest", while other authors have said "this non-yeasted, simply flavored bread is definitely not a donut, but it's not really a fritter either".

+They are also commonly served as an appetizer, served with honey.

-In New Mexico, they are often filled with savory ingredients such as ground beef or chicken, covered with chile and cheese, and served with lettuce and tomato as an entree.
+As a relatively recent innovation, originating in northern New Mexico, sopaipillas are often filled with savory ingredients such as ground beef or chicken, covered with chile and cheese, heated, and served with lettuce and tomato as an entree.
 They are also eaten as a dessert, drizzled with honey or anise syrup.

 Sopaipillas in Tex-Mex cuisine are a puffed pastry, but otherwise similar to New Mexican-style sopaipillas, except that they are always served as a dessert item, coated with cinnamon sugar and served with honey.
 Many Tex-Mex restaurants in Texas and Oklahoma will serve dessert sopaipillas as part of the complimentary "set-up": chips and salsa served before the meal, along with sometimes queso sauce, pickled vegetables and flour tortillas and sopaipillas served at the end of the meal.

 Sopaipilla and strudel were together designated as Texas' state pastries from 2003 to 2005.